Operation Ripper: Capture of Chuncheon

 On the morning of 16 March the Marines held up the day before by strong PVA/KPA positions east of Hongcheon discovered that the occupants had withdrawn during the night.
 They encountered only light resistance as they continued toward the Buffalo Line north and northeast of Hongcheon.
 In the western half of the IX Corps' zone, patrols from the 24th Division and ROK 6th Division searching above the Chongpyong Reservoir and Hongcheon River encountered almost no opposition.
 Immediately west of Hongcheon, however, the 1st Cavalry Division since reaching the Hongcheon River on 14 March had run into heavy fire and numerous, if small, PVA/KPA groups while putting two battalions into position just above the river and sending patrols to investigate farther north.
 This resistance and aerial observation of prepared positions indicated that the PVA planned to offer a strong delaying action in the ground bordering Route 29 between Hongcheon and Chuncheon.

-To assist the advance above Hongcheon, General Ridgway on the 16th authorized General Hoge to move all of his divisions forward.
+To assist the advance above Hongcheon, Ridgway on the 16th authorized Hoge to move all of his divisions forward.
 The intention was that advances by the two divisions in the western half of the Corps' zone, in particular by the ROK 6th Division in its zone adjacent to the 1st Cavalry Division, would threaten the flank of the PVA in front of the cavalrymen.
 Accordingly, Hoge ordered his two divisions in the west and the 1st Cavalry Division to advance 5-6 mi beyond their current river positions to the Buster Line, which was almost even with the Buffalo Line objectives of the 1st Marine Division on the Corps' right.
 While the 24th Division completed preparations for crossing the Pukhan at the far left, Hoge's other divisions attacked toward Lines Buster and Buffalo on 17 March.
 Much as anticipated, the Marines on the right and the ROK on the left met negligible resistance while the 1st Cavalry Division in the center received heavy fire and several sharp counterattacks in a daylong fight for dominating heights just above the Hongcheon River.
-But on the 18th, with all four divisions moving forward, the resistance faded out, and it became clear that the PVA were withdrawing rapidly.
+On the 18th, with all four divisions moving forward, the resistance faded out, and it became clear that the PVA were withdrawing rapidly.
 Advancing easily against minor rearguard action, Hoge's forces were on or near the Buster-Buffalo Line by day's end on 19 March.
 The highlight of the advance on the 19th occurred in the zone of the ROK 6th Division after a patrol in the van of the 2nd Battalion, 2nd Regiment, discovered a PVA battalion assembling in a small valley 3 mi above the Hongcheon River.
-Maj.
-Lee Hong Sun, commander of the 2nd Battalion, swiftly deployed forces on three sides of the enemy unit and attacked.
-Lee's forces killed 231 PVA, captured 2 and took a large quantity of weapons without suffering a casualty.
+Major Lee Hong Sun, commander of the 2nd Battalion, swiftly deployed forces on three sides of the enemy unit and attacked.
+Lee's forces killed 231 PVA, captured two and took a large quantity of weapons without suffering a casualty.